Naturaily/Naturaily-netlify/_posts/2021-05-14-what-is-headless-commerce.md

 Overall, the pros outweigh the cons.
 Using the API-driven architecture offers many more positive aspects than sticking to the classical, old-fashioned monolithic one.

-{% image /assets/images/Disadvantages disadvantagesheadless Headless_disadvantages %}
+{% image /assets/images/Disadvantages of Headless %}

 ## Headless Commerce Solutions